Chapter 2. Cell Theory

 ○ Animal cells are round, while plant cells are rectangular.

-○ Common features: Cell membrane, genome, ribosomes.
+○ Common 1: Cell membrane, genome, and ribosomes are present.

 ○ Difference 1: Presence of membrane-bound organelles.